 The Newspaper Cataloging Manual of the Library of Congress defines a newspaper as a serial publication designed to be a primary source of written information on current events connected with public affairs, either local, national, or international, not limited to a specific subject matter.
 The Society, however, collects every kind of newspaper, those that fit the definition strictly, those that are really periodicals in newspaper format, such as college, literary, religious, or temperance newspapers, and those that do not seem to fit either category, including advertising, campaign, church fair, or price-current newspapers.
 Geographically the collection encompasses most areas on the North American continent and the nearby islands.

 Wallpaper newspapers form an unusual group in the Society's holdings.
-(Le courrier des opelousas is pictured to the left.)
+(Le courrier des opelousas is pictured to the right.)
 These were newspapers printed on the obverse of wallpaper samples because of the paper shortage in the southern states during the Civil War.
 The Society has three copies, each on different wallpaper, of the most famous of these newspapers, the Daily Citizen from Vicksburg, Mississippi, for July 2 and 4, 1863.
 It holds twenty-two of the thirty-two titles listed by Clarence Brigham in his essay on the subject in Bibliographical Essays: A tribute to Wilberforce Eames (Cambridge, Mass., 1924).

 The newspaper collection of the Society has grown and continues to grow through purchases, particularly of pre-1821 issues and of issues from the western states for which its holdings are weak, as well as through gifts from individuals and from institutions.
 Many of the Louisiana newspapers came from Edward Larocque Tinker, while Waldo Lincoln brought together the West Indian issues.
 The Society's Rowell collection was assembled over a number of years.
 G.P.
 Rowell, noted for his annual newspaper directories, organized an exhibition of all extant newspapers in the United States for the Philadelphia Centennial Exposition in 1876.
 Discards from the exhibition found their way into the col- lections of the Chicago Historical Society.
 In 1915, that Society donated the issues from the eastern states to AAS, and in 1974 it completed the gift with all its Rowell newspapers except for those from Illinois and Indiana.
 After World War II, New England institutions sent hundreds of newspapers to the Society.
 Beginning in 1973, the Society has from time to time circulated to historical societies, public libraries, and academic institutions a request for those newspapers they could not maintain.